Medicare IRMAA costs in 2021

 The income used to determine IRMAA is your AGI plus municipal bond interest from two years ago.
 Your 2019 income determines your IRMAA in 2021.
 Your 2020 income will determine your IRMAA in 2022 and so on.

 As if it’s not complicated enough for not moving the needle much, IRMAA is divided into five income brackets.
-Depending on the income, higher-income beneficiaries pay 35%, 50%, 65%, 80%, or 85% of the program costs instead of 25%.
+Depending on your income, higher-income beneficiaries pay 35%, 50%, 65%, 80%, or 85% of the program costs instead of 25%.

 The lines drawn for each bracket can cause a sudden jump in the premiums you pay.
 If your income crosses over to the next bracket by $1, all of a sudden your Medicare premiums can jump by over $1,000/year.
 If you are married and both of you are on Medicare, $1 more in income can make the Medicare premiums jump by over $1,000/year for each of you.